Productivity for creatives: a research-backed guide to doing your best work

 The Creative Output Cycle: a framework that works with your brain

-The Creative Output Cycle is a four-phase workflow framework that structures creative work around how the brain actually produces original ideas, rather than forcing creative output into linear task-management systems.
+The Creative Output Cycle is a four-phase workflow framework we developed to structure creative work around how the brain actually produces original ideas, rather than forcing creative output into linear task-management systems.
 It synthesizes Csikszentmihalyi’s flow research [2], Amabile’s progress principle [1], and decades of incubation effect literature into a practical daily structure.

 Pro Tip